Asian shares poised to follow Wall Street's rocky lead

 “Economies will take time to re‑open, some businesses will not re‑open, and unemployment will take years to return to levels reported at the end of 2019.”

-Oil prices LCOc1 also gave up early gains to fall sharply as weekly data showed a crude glut grew more than expected.
+Oil prices also gave up early gains to fall sharply as weekly data showed a crude glut grew more than expected.
 Hopes the world’s biggest producers would agree to cut output were overtaken by anxiety that a deal would not emerge.

-Gold prices XAU= retreated after touching a 3-1/2-week high, in response to a stabilization in Asian and European equities trade.
+Gold prices retreated after touching a 3-1/2-week high, in response to a stabilization in Asian and European equities trade.

 Demand for gold, seen as a store of value, has jumped in recent weeks as governments around the world roll out stimulus packages that effectively dilute their currencies.